awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-s3-stepfunctions/README.md

 * Turn on the versioning for S3 Bucket
 * Don't allow public access for S3 Bucket
 * Retain the S3 Bucket when deleting the CloudFormation stack
-* Applies Lifecycle rule to move noncurrent object versions to Glacier storage after 90 days
+* Applies Lifecycle Rule to move noncurrent object versions to Glacier storage after 90 days

 ### AWS S3 Event Notification
 * Enable S3 to send events to EventBridge when an object is created.